C09 - Dynamics of rock dehydration on multiple scales

 Head(s): Dr. Marita Thomas (WIAS), Prof. Dr. Timm John (FU Berlin)

-Project member(s): Konstantin Huber, Dr. Dirk Peschka, Dr. Johannes Vrijmoed, Andrea Zafferi
+Project member(s): Konstantin Huber, Lisa Kaatz, Dr. Dirk Peschka, Dr. Johannes Vrijmoed, Andrea Zafferi

 Participating institution(s): FU Berlin, WIAS

 This project deals with the dynamic formation of dehydration-related fluid flow structures within rocks.
 Field observations of natural occurrences along with thermodynamic calculations reveal that rock dehydration is characterised by three stages: